React Toastify : The complete guide (updated for 2026).

 Delay toast notification

-To delay notification display you can use setTimeout or use hte delay prop that uses setTimeout under the hood
+To delay notification display you can use setTimeout or use the delay prop that uses setTimeout under the hood

 toast('cool')